New Toilet Cost

 Hiring Contractors to Replace a Toilet Checklist

-- How much does the work cost to complete? – Ask for a breakdown of costs so you can ensure you are paying a reasonable price for each element of the job.
+- What is the cost breakdown?
+Ask for a clear breakdown of costs so you know what you are paying for each element of the job.

 FAQs